andres-dev4/andres-dev4/README.md

 ## 💡 About Me
 I highly value **teamwork** and **interpersonal skills**, essential for coordinating with diverse teams, solving complex problems, and achieving shared goals.

+# My Projects 🚀

+Welcome to my GitHub!
+Here, I showcase some of my key projects that highlight my expertise in API development, machine learning integration, DevOps tools, and chatbot solutions.

+---

+## 🏷️ ML_flower_sorted_api
+An API built for sorting flowers using advanced machine learning algorithms.
+This project is fully Dockerized, ensuring a seamless deployment process, and leverages the power of AI to classify and sort data efficiently.

+### Features:
+- **Machine Learning Integration**: Implements models for accurate sorting.
+- **Containerized Solution**: Easy to deploy with Docker.
+- **Efficient Design**: Scalable and production-ready.

+---

+## 📊 trivy-html-report
+A tool designed to transform JSON outputs from Trivy scans into beautiful, user-friendly HTML reports.
+It provides a clear visualization of vulnerabilities and ensures better understanding for developers and security teams.

+### Features:
+- **Enhanced Visualization**: Converts raw JSON data into structured HTML.
+- **Customizable Reports**: Add project-specific details like author and project name.
+- **Security Compliance**: Helps track vulnerabilities in containerized environments.

+---

+## 🤖 wschatboot
+A JavaScript-based chatbot built for integration with WhatsApp, designed to handle messaging and automate interactions seamlessly.

+### Features:
+- **WhatsApp Integration**: Automates messaging using WebSocket.
+- **Dynamic Responses**: Built to adapt to user inputs.

+---

+Feel free to explore the repositories to learn more about the code, architecture, and implementation details.
+Feedback and contributions are always welcome!

 ## 📬 Contact
 Always open to new opportunities, ideas, and collaborations on innovative projects.